photo cred. Mark Tulin on unsplash

 Reflection

-What do you want to start doing, or do more of, from my list?
-What would you add to it?
+What do you want to start doing, or do more of, from my list of what I don’t regret?
+What would you add?
 Ask someone to be an accountability partner with you.
 Maybe they could be another hurting parent who wants fewer regrets, like you do?

 Let’s pray.

 Dear God, you know how we’ve struggled with our children.
-You’ve seen all the hurt, disappointment, and embarrassing moments we’ve had.
+You’ve seen all of our hurt, disappointment, and embarrassing moments.
 You know everything we’ve done or haven’t done that’s on our list of regrets.
 But we also have a list of what we don’t regret.
 We pray that list will grow longer.
-Help us focus on the positive instead of all the negative.
-Protect us from falling into a pit of guilt and self-blame.
+Help us focus on the positive instead of the negative.
+Protect us from falling into a pit of guilt and shame.
 Thank you for understanding our weaknesses and wanting to help us grow stronger.
 We rely on your help.
-In you we can be the person we truly want to be.
+We need you so much.
+With your help we can be the person we truly want to be.
 In Jesus name.
 Amen.

 0 Comments